 Choose the subwoofer setting as LFE+Main.
-Now, the main speakers will play their ass and the subwoofer will play bass of all other speakers’ lower-end frequencies.
+Now, the main speakers will play their ass and the subwoofer will play the bass of all other speakers’ lower-end frequencies.
 In this way, you will get a bass boost.
-The Main is front left and right speakers.
+The Main is the front left and right speakers.
 But if you want to ensure more bass, then follow the below step too.

 When you choose speakers that can hit the 40 Hz frequencies perfectly, then place them in the front left and right positions.